amsk1982/techniqueforlife/content/shadow-work.md

 ![](/uploads/bethanevansoutdoorsml.jpg)

-If you are based in Devon in or around Totnes, Dartington, the South Hams, Torquay & Paignton, Newton Abbot, Exeter or Plymouth it will be easy to get to an in-person Shadow Work session.
-Also from Bristol, Taunton, Tiverton and many places in Cornwall which are near train stations.
+If you are based in Devon in or around Totnes, Dartington, the South Hams, Torquay & Paignton, Newton Abbot, Exeter or Plymouth it will be easy to get to an in-person session.
+Also by train from Bristol, Taunton, Tiverton and many places in Cornwall which are near train stations.